 Table 5 displays recidivism rates for each measure broken out by sex and race.
 Males had higher rates of recidivism across all measures and at all three years of the tracking period.
 Black males had higher recidivism rates for the rearrest measure across all three years.
 However, for the recommitment and return to prison measures, the pattern was more mixed, with smaller differences evident between the two groups of males.
-Rates were more variable when comparing white females and black females, which may be a function of the low number of females in the study overall.
+Black females had higher recidivism rates across all years and measures than white females, but it is important to keep in mind the low number of females in the study overall.